Asian Energy Markets Following the Russian Invasion of Ukraine

 Geopolitics of Nuclear Energy in the Middle East

 On 28 November 2017, I participated in a workshop organized by the International Institute for Strategic Studies on the geopolitics of nuclear energy in the Middle East, held in Istanbul.
-The event was … Continue Reading ››
+The event was attended by … Continue Reading ››

 The current low level of international energy prices will not only affect China’s macro-economy and its domestic energy sector, as discussed in last month’s column, but it will also have some consequences for the country’s international engagement in the energy arena.